leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 \vspace*{0.5in}
 ```

-There must be a space of 1.5″ before the title, which we accomplish with the 1″ margin plus 0.5″ of vertical space.
+There must be a space of 1.5″ before the title, which we accomplish with a margin of 1″ (see above) plus a vertical space of 0.5″.
+We must use `\vspace*` instead of `\vspace` to prevent LaTeX from collapsing the space with the margin.

 </details>